 Whether using analog tools or the latest technology, he is particularly interested, but not limited to, documenting stories and people to celebrate their resiliency.

-His clients include Buzzfeed, The Sundance Institute, Northwestern University, The Guardian, Arizona State University, The Fader, Pacific Standard Magazine, BBC News, among several others.
+His work has been published with The New York Times, Buzzfeed, The Sundance Institute, Northwestern University, The Guardian, Arizona State University, The Fader, Pacific Standard Magazine, BBC News, among several others.